Enjoy this free, self-guided walking tour in historic Charlotte Amalie in St. Thomas!

 St. Thomas is in the subtropics.
 Therefore it is typically in the mid-to-high 80s during the day all year.
 Please take the time to hydrate and bring water.
 There are shops along the way that sell water and other drinks, but always nice to bring your own.

-There isn’t a lot of shade either so you can assume you’ll be on your feet and in the sun when walking.
-Obviously there are lots of shops if you need to step into some AC.
+During your walk you won’t find a lot of shade so assume you’ll be on your feet and in the sun when walking.
+There are plenty of shops if you need to step into some AC.
 It’s worth noting that 99 Steps is good to visit toward the start of your tour because that’s a lot of steps!
 Also, the Jewish Synagogue is on a bit of a hill which can also get the heart rate up.
+Other than 99 Steps and the Synagogue everything in town is flat and won’t be difficult to navigate.

 2. Transportation

 The cruise ship is overrun with taxis.
 Finding one will be easier than finding me at a beach with a drink on Sunday.
 Tell the taxi dispatch you want to go to “Fort Christian”.
-You’ll be looking at about $6.
+You’ll be looking at about $6 or $7.

 For the return trip, taxi drivers will drive down Main Street in town and are always ready to talk you back to the ship.
-You can also walk over to the waterfront and find at least 742 taxis.
+You can also walk over to the waterfront and find at least 638 taxis to choose from.

 3. General history about Charlotte Amalie to make your walking adventure a bit more interesting

 Charlotte Amalie was established by the Danish King Christian VI.
 The first settlers were mainly convicts and conscripted folks.
-They arrive in St. Thomas on May 25, 1672.
+They arrived in St. Thomas on May 25, 1672.

 It didn’t take long for the settlement to grow as colonizers began arriving from other islands.
 The massive harbour was deep and well protected offering a perfect spot for ships to rest, regroup, repair and “rebeer”.
 By that I mean the town had a couple beer/rum houses for weary sailors.

-The couple hundred years under Danish rule the island was a trading post and mainly exported sugar cane, molasses and rum.
+During the 250 years of Danish rule St. Thomas was a trading post and mainly exported sugar cane, molasses and rum.
 One of its main imports was African slaves.

 St. Thomas is now a United States Territory and Virgin Islanders are US citizens.
 Charlotte Amalie and the larger island relies massively on tourism.
 Among its exports are beer, rum, vodka and coffee.
 But they are a tiny fraction compared to the tourists that travel from all over the US and world to this tiny island.